-Discogs is a massive online music database where you can keep a detailed catalogue of your collection and your wishlist, and it also has an built-in marketplace similar to eBay.
+Discogs is a massive online music database that also has an built-in marketplace similar to eBay.
 The only difference is its sole focus on music, making it a haven for collectors.
 Most sellers are pretty savvy to this, however, so you're going to have a hard time finding any particularly good deals on Discogs, especially once you factor in shipping.
 Like eBay, you also run the risk of damage during shipping.

 - Pros: Can save on shipping costs by combining purchases.
 Many rare records available.